-8.5 Foster Care Ombudsman Program: Authority, Duties, and Responsibilities
+8.5 Foster Care Ombudsman Program: Authority, Duties, and Responsibilities private communication with the foster child, foster care provider, or kinship/relative provider.

 W. Va.
 Code §§9-5-27(i) and 49-9-101, et seq., establishes the duties of the Foster Care Ombudsman Program.
 It is critical for child welfare staff to understand the authority of the foster care ombudsman and to adhere to and cooperate with the ombudsman as required.
 Below is a list of the ombudsman's responsibilities and authority statutorily designated to do the following: